Sydney Watson: Biography

 Watson was born in Denton, Lancashire.
 He attended Warwick School, before studying at the Royal College of Music (RCM) and Keble College, Oxford, graduating with a BA in 1925, a B.Mus in 1926, an MA in 1928, and a D.Mus in 1932.
 He then took up a position at Stowe School, Buckingham, followed by appointments as music master at Radley College, Oxfordshire, organist at New College, Oxford, from 1933 to 1938, and musical director at Winchester College, from 1938 until 1945.
 He moved to become precentor at Eton College, leaving in 1955 to take up a post as music lecturer at Christ Church, Oxford, and organist of Christ Church Cathedral, Oxford—posts he held until 1970.
 He was professor of organ at the RCM from 1946 to 1971, and conducted the Oxford Bach Choir between 1955 and 1970.

 In 1965 he conducted the first performance of Walton's The Twelve, and in 1967 directed what was probably the first liturgical performance of Taverner's Missa Corona Spinea for 400 years.
 He composed an evening service, Magnificat and Nunc Dimittis in E, which is regularly sung in the evening liturgy of the Anglican Church, and while at Winchester composed the hymn tune "Morestead".
+The tune Guarda he contributed to 'More Hymns for Today' for the hymn 'Lord of all, to whom alone' written by Cyril Alington.
 He was appointed an OBE in 1970 for his services to music.
 A private and undated recording exists of Sydney Watson conducting Sir Arnold Bax' Concertante for Piano (Left Hand) and Orchestra with Douglas Fox as soloist and an orchestra called the Oxford Orchestral Society.